Azkrban/Azkrban/README.md

 I am Azkrban a CS student from England.
 Transitioning into my second year of university i am really looking forward to what this year has in store for me.

-putting aside school work i gave really been venturing down the linux rabbit hole — bash scripting, custom dotfiles, tiling window managers.
+Putting aside school work i have been venturing down the linux rabbit hole in my own time — bash scripting, custom dotfiles, tiling window managers.

 ###  Distro history: